Snorkeling grandmothers reveal large deadly sea snake population in popular bay

 There had been only six sightings of this species in the area between 2004 and 2012.
 Although 45 individuals had been sighted by the end of 2016, photographs taken by the grandmothers and Goiran recorded more than 140 greater sea snakes between October 2016 and November 2018.

 Scientists say this is a remarkable number of venomous snakes for a reef which is under 35 hectares in size.
-Since there have been no reports of humans being bitten by these snakes, Rick Shine, a scientist at Macquarie University, described them as having a "benevolent disposition".
+Since there have been no reports of humans being bitten by these snakes, Shine described them as having a "benevolent disposition".

 The lethally toxic species can grow to more than 1.5 metres in length.
 Individuals can be easily recognized because of their unique patterns.